North Suburban Legal Aid Clinic

 Категории:

-Operation Warm provides warmth, confidence and hope to children in need through the gift of brand-new winter coats.
-Operation Warm partners with individuals, community organizations, and corporations across North America to provide children in need the gift of a brand-new coat.
-Through this, they provide these children with physical and emotional warmth, confidence to socialize and succeed, and hope of a brighter future.
-In 2019, the organization distributed approximately 410,000 coats to 1,200 different communities with the help of 800+ partners in the US and Canada.
-With a matching grant Operation Warm will receive from the Winnetka-Northfield Rotary Club, HPCF’s grant is being used to provide 200 high-quality brand new winter coats to low-income children attending North Shore School District 112 schools.
+Through partnerships with individuals, community organizations, and corporations across North America, Operation Warm provides new winter coats and shoes for children in need.
+With these gifts, they are also providing physical and emotional warmth, confidence to socialize and succeed, and hope of a brighter future.
+With a matching grant Operation Warm will receive from the Winnetka-Northfield Rotary Club, HPCF’s grant will enable Operation Warm to provide 240 high-quality brand-new winter coats to low-income children attending North Shore School District 112 schools.

 Parks Foundation of Highland Park